captionpoint/captionpoint-plays/THE-LUCKIEST.md

 and I said I would do it.
 ---
 ## CHERYL:
-Why would you ever say yes to that.
+Why would you ever say yes to that?
 ---
 ## PETER:
 Because.
----
 She’s my best friend and I.
 ---
 ## CHERYL: